Racial segregation in the United States: Jim Crow era

 The legitimacy of laws requiring segregation of black people was upheld by the U.S. Supreme Court in the 1896 case of Plessy v.
 Ferguson, 163 U.S. 537.
-The Supreme Court sustained the constitutionality of a Louisiana statute that required railroad companies to provide "separate but equal" accommodations for white and black passengers, and prohibited white people and black people from using railroad cars that were not assigned to their race.
+The Supreme Court sustained the constitutionality of a Louisiana statute that required railroad companies to provide "separate but equal" accommodations for white and black passengers and prohibited white people and black people from using railroad cars that were not assigned to their race.

 Plessy thus allowed segregation, which became standard throughout the southern United States, and represented the institutionalization of the Jim Crow period.
 Everyone was supposed to receive the same public services (schools, hospitals, prisons, etc.), but with separate facilities for each race.
-In practice, the services and facilities reserved for African-Americans were almost always of lower quality than those reserved for white people, if they existed at all; for example, most African-American schools received less public funding per student than nearby white schools.
+In practice, the services and facilities reserved for African Americans were almost always of lower quality than those reserved for white people, if they existed at all; for example, most African American schools received less public funding per student than nearby white schools.
 Segregation was not mandated by law in the Northern states, but a de facto system grew for schools, in which nearly all black students attended schools that were nearly all-black.
 In the South, white schools had only white pupils and teachers, while black schools had only black teachers and black students.

-President Woodrow Wilson, a Southern Democrat, initiated the segregation of federal workplaces in 1913.
+President Woodrow Wilson, a Southern Democrat, allowed individual government department heads impose segregation of federal workplaces in 1913.

 Some streetcar companies did not segregate voluntarily.
 It took 15 years for the government to break down their resistance.

 On at least six occasions over nearly 60 years, the Supreme Court held, either explicitly or by necessary implication, that the "separate but equal" rule announced in Plessy was the correct rule of law, although, toward the end of that period, the Court began to focus on whether the separate facilities were in fact equal.
 The repeal of "separate but equal" laws was a major focus of the civil rights movement.
 In Brown v.
 Board of Education, 347 U.S. 483 (1954), the Supreme Court outlawed segregated public education facilities for black people and white people at the state level.
 The Civil Rights Act of 1964 superseded all state and local laws requiring segregation.
 Compliance with the new law came slowly, and it took years with many cases in lower courts to enforce it.

+In parts of the United States, especially in the South, signs were used to indicate where African Americans could legally walk, talk, drink, rest, or eat.